gperonato/archive-forge/README.md

 <img style="border:1px solid black;" src="images/chem.png" width="600" alt="Example of archive forger." />

-Based on these wireframes, we have prototyped a front-end application using Vue/Javascript and a back-end process using DataFlows/Python.
+Based on these wireframes, we have prototyped a front-end application using [Vue.js](https://vuejs.org/) and Javascript, and a back-end process using [DataFlows](https://github.com/datahq/dataflows/) in Python.

 # Development setup